Continued fraction: Example 4

 A rapid convergence with x = 3, y = −7153, and 2z − y = 2^{19} + 3^{12}:

 More details on this technique can be found in General Method for Extracting Roots using (Folded) Continued Fractions.

 Higher dimensions

 Another meaning for generalized continued fraction is a generalization to higher dimensions.
-For example, there is a close relationship between the simple continued fraction in canonical form for the irrational real number α, and the way lattice points in two dimensions lie to either side of the line y = αx.
+For example, there is a close relationship between the simple continued fraction in canonical form for the irrational real number α, and the way integer lattice points in two dimensions lie to either side of the line y = αx.
 Generalizing this idea, one might ask about something related to lattice points in three or more dimensions.
 One reason to study this area is to quantify the mathematical coincidence idea; for example, for monomials in several real numbers, take the logarithmic form and consider how small it can be.
 Another reason is to find a possible solution to Hermite's problem.

 There have been numerous attempts to construct a generalized theory.
 Notable efforts in this direction were made by Felix Klein (the Klein polyhedron), Georges Poitou and George Szekeres.